Paleogeography of the India–Asia collision system: Synchronous collision hypothesis

+Kshiroda Plate

+As per geological research conducted in 2015, there possibly existed two subduction zones between the Indian and Eurasian plates.
+A hypothetical lost oceanic plate called the Kshiroda Plate is supposed to have existed between the two subduction zones.
+It is now believed that this oceanic plate is actually a broken-off fragment of the above mentioned "Neo-Tethys oceanic basin".
+The bed of the Tethys sea lay on the Kshiroda Plate and was carried along with it towards Eurasia.

+The southernmost part of the Eurasian plate was actually the Lhasa block, which itself had drifted north and joined the landmass, simultaneous to the drift of the Indian Plate.
+This, however, is not included in the hypothesis, as it does not gravely affect the tectonic activities.

+According to this hypothesis, the Kshiroda Plate after being subducted under the Eurasian Plate caused the uplift of the Tibetan Plateau and also the delamination of the Indian Plate beneath the plateau.

 Paleo-elevation of Tibetan Plateau

 Evolution of Tibet's geomorphology

 When and how did the Tibetan Plateau reach its present-day elevation has long been widely debated.
 Tibet has an average elevation of 5 km, which makes it the highest plateau and one of the highest topographic features on Earth.
 It is very rare to see the Earth's crust achieving such a large extent of thickening.
 This is why Tibet attracts scientific interest.
 It was previously believed that Tibet uplifting is solely resulted from the Indian-Asian continental collision.
 However, more and more studies revealed that Tibet might have reached its present-day elevation as early as in the Cretaceous period (145—66 Ma).
 Diversified scientific evidences have been put forward to support such hypothesis, such as paleomagnetic reconstruction, sedimentology and igneous petrology, structural geology and geochemistry.
 For example, Ingalls et al. (2018) uses δ18O (oxygen-isotope) in meteoric water and Δ47 (clumped-isotope) in non-marine carbonates to reconstruct paleotemperature and paleoprecipitation of the Tibetan Plateau.
 It is suggested that the southern part of Tibet is around 3–4 km high and have an average temperature of 10 °C as early as in Late Cretaceous (92 Ma).
 This shows that southern Tibet has to be already at its present-day sub-equatorial latitude, such that 10 °C, an extremely warm temperature for highly elevated regions, can be maintained.

 It is now generally accepted that Tibet grew differentially, with its southern part reaching present day elevation first, followed by its northern part.
 For example, Fei et al. (2017) uses 40Ar/39Ar and (U-Th)/He thermochronology to track the growth of the Plateau through time and the results are positive.
 The figure below shows a generalized evolution model of when did different areas of the Tibetan Plateau reaches its present-day elevation.
 Although the age is not well-constrained, a clear north-younging trend can be observed.